 Work package 4

-Building the PRIL (Persons at high RIsk for Lung disease )-cohort for detection of early lung damage
+Building the PARASOL-cohort for detection of early lung damage and cardiometabolic disease

-This work package describes setting up the PRIL cohort for studying differences between people with high risk and normal/moderate risk of lung diseases with the goal to diagnose lung damage at an earlier stage.
+This work package describes setting up the PARASOL (Prevention of And Risk fActorS for chronic diseases: an Observational study in North HoLland) cohort for studying differences between people with high risk and normal/moderate risk of lung diseases and cardiometabolic diseases with the goal to diagnose such diseases at an earlier stage.

-The first deliverable of this work package is information on the prevalence of a high risk profile for lung disease in a random population, and in a high risk population in the Netherlands.
-The second deliverable is the PRIL cohort with patient information/study samples collected over 5 years of time.
-Participants of the PRIL cohort will be selected for measurement of exposome characteristics using wearable devices (WP5).
-The samples of the 5 year follow up will be used to define biomarkers of early lung damage that can help in early detection of patients that will develop lung damage (WP6).
-They will be participating in imaging studies (WP7).
-The yearly follow-up measurements will be used to assess the efficacy of the personalized lifestyle intervention (WP9).
+The first deliverable of this work package is the PARASOL cohort with patient data/study samples collected over 5 years of time.
+The subgroup will be selected for measurement of exposome characteristics using wearable devices (WP5).
+The samples will be used to define biomarkers of early lung damage and cardiometabolic disease that can help in early detection of patients (WP6).
+Participants in the subgroup will be participating in imaging studies (WP7) and a personalized lifestyle intervention (WP9).